 Cons: There may be a misconception that rather than just seeing different data sources side by side, there is actually some real integration going on (i.e. the 10 people who the email client claims clicked on an email are the same 10 that the Analytics report say arrived at the site).

 Personally, I see too many companies trying to jump into bed with Solution 1 on this list and failing badly because of loose requirements and the organisation not being mature enough to deal with the data.

 A far better solution is to move into Solution 3 first, before going to Solution 2 at a later date as your organisation is more capable of dealing with a centralised view of customers.
 Organisations must learn to walk before they can run, so Solution 1 is for the super mature organisations.

 In my next post, we’ll delve into the best way to avoid data paralysis and investing in a solution that suits your business needs and capabilities.

-For more information on effectively measuring your campaign’s effectiveness and ROI, get in contact with Alec by email, firstname.lastname@example.org or call 0203 328 1840.
+For more information on effectively measuring your campaign’s effectiveness and ROI, get in contact by email or call 0203 328 1840.